FrancoisCarouge/Kalman/README.md

 - The filter's state, output, and input column vectors should be type template parameters to allow the filter to participate in full-compile time verification of unit and index-type safeties.
 - There exists Kalman filters with hundreds of state variables.
+- The `float` data type has about 7 significant digits.
+Floating point error is a loss of information to account for in design.

 ## Performance